PavithraEbbali/Nutrio/README.md

 # Nutrio - A Comprehensive Platform for Nutrition and Fitness

-This project proposes a web application that serves as a comprehensive platform for health and wellness.
-It addresses the growing need for reliable, personalized health and fitness information by offering a holistic, centralized hub that combines nutritious food options, healthy meal recommendations, and customized exercise tips in one accessible location.
-By integrating essential resources into an easy-to-navigate interface, the platform empowers users to improve their health and well-being, making healthy living both accessible and practical for everyone
+This web application serves as a comprehensive health and wellness platform, addressing the growing need for reliable, personalized fitness and nutrition information.
+By integrating nutritious food options, healthy meal recommendations and customized exercise tips into an easy-to-navigate interface, it empowers users to improve their well-being and make healthy living both accessible and practical.

 ## Setup Instructions